Inkjin Tattoo Guides

 Can You Exercise After Getting a Tattoo?

-Find out when it's safe to exercise after a tattoo, which workouts to avoid, and how to protect your new ink at the gym.
-Complete timeline and safety guide.
+Read on to find out when you can exercise after a tattoo, what workouts to avoid, and how to take care of your new ink at the gym.
+The full timeline.

 Person exercising with a fresh tattoo on their arm at the gym